FZJ-INM1-BDA/siibra-python/refactor_notes.md

 ## Breaking changes

+- `Atlas.parcellations` order is no longer preserved.
+So it's no longer same to assume that the order parcellation appears in repo is a "default"
 - `Region` no longer directly subclass NodeMixin.
 Instances has a `_node` attribute, which references the inherit `anytree` node
 - `Region.has_parent` -> `Region.has_node_parent`
 - `Region.find` has been removed.
 Falling back to `SiibraNode.find`